 |Total study hours||200|

-Linguistics & Language Teaching (LN7006) is a core module that offers a professional and theoretical training in core areas of linguistics, principally the description of language.
-It goes on to consider how, or to what extent, the science of linguistics can be applied to the teaching of language.
-Students are encouraged to develop a general understanding of a range of different areas of linguistics, and to develop critical awareness and gain in-depth and advanced knowledge and understanding of at least two areas of linguistics in particular.
-By examining the core concepts and theoretical principles of language and linguistics, students will be introduced to the different ways knowledge of linguistics and critical language awareness can assist language teachers and their learners.
+Students are encouraged to develop a general understanding of a range of different areas of linguistics, and to develop critical awareness and in-depth knowledge and understanding of at least two areas of linguistics.
+By examining the core concepts and theoretical principles of language and linguistics, students will be able to relate these to language teaching and learning.

-1) Introduce and discuss technical terminology and apparatus of linguistics and to demonstrate how language awareness and knowledge of linguistics can help teachers in their language teaching
+• Introduce the technical terminology of linguistics and demonstrate how language awareness and knowledge of linguistics can help teachers in their language teaching

 On successful completion of this module students will be able to:

-1. Describe and analyse language in terms of its principal components - e.g. phonology, morphosyntax, semantics and pragmatics.
+• Describe and analyse language in terms of its principal components

-2. Relate these core areas of theoretical linguistics to the applied field of language teaching at an appropriately postgraduate level.
+• Relate core areas of theoretical linguistics to the field of language teaching at an appropriately postgraduate level

-3. Apply their language awareness and linguistic knowledge to identify and comment upon language problems their students encounter in classroom
+• Apply their language awareness and linguistic knowledge to identify and comment upon classroom problems

-4. demonstrate an enhanced understanding of theoretical and disciplinary debates in linguistics and language teaching
+Demonstrate an understanding of current debates in linguistics and language teaching

 Cameron, D (2001): Working With Spoken Discourse.
 Sage Publications, London.